AmirPliev/nvim-config/README.md

 it whenever you want to.

 ## Further customization
-Read the [blog](https://nvchad.com/docs/quickstart/install) to learn how to further customize your configuration.
+Read the [VnChad Docs](https://nvchad.com/docs/quickstart/install) to learn how to further customize your configuration.

-Another useful resource is the [Vim-Plug Documentation](https://blog.spoonconsulting.com/getting-started-with-neovim-using-nvchad-a-developers-guide-f97d81e85d60) for some extra information on how to setup NvChad.
+Another useful resource is this [blog](https://blog.spoonconsulting.com/getting-started-with-neovim-using-nvchad-a-developers-guide-f97d81e85d60) for some extra information on how to setup NvChad.

 ## Credits